deeppavlov/chatsky/docs/source/user_guides/extended_conditions.rst

 Custom Matcher
 ~~~~~~~~~~~~~~

-This snippet demonstrates the way in which a custom matcher can be implemented.
+The following code snippets demonstrate the way in which a custom matcher can be implemented.

 .. code-block:: python